eclipse-basyx/basyx-applications/aas-gui/README.md

 #### CORS configuration of the Registry and Repositories

 To be able to access the BaSyx AAS data from the Web UI, you need to add a wildcard to cross-origin resource sharing on the Registry- and AAS-, Submodel- and Concept Description Repository (AAS Environment).
-An example on how to do this is shown in the [aas-config](./UsageExample/aas-config) folder.
+An example on how to do this is shown in the examples folder in the [basyx-java-server-sdk](https://github.com/eclipse-basyx/basyx-java-server-sdk/tree/main/examples
+) Repository.

 #### Docker with nginx